Checkliste für Stellenanzeige Kooku

 Hard skills are usually relatively easy for companies to identify.
 The grades on the report card indicate whether a candidate’s strengths lie in mathematics, German or chemistry.
 Foreign language skills can also be quickly tested, for example by spontaneously switching languages during an interview.
 Furthermore show certificates e.g. about taking Excel courses, programming courses etc., which professional skills a candidate has to demonstrate.

-Therefore, it is usually worthwhile for companies a closer look at the resume.
-Even though many candidates and companies Hobbies or volunteer activities may not seem necessary on a resume at first glance, but they can offer important clues about soft skills.
+More difficult than filtering out hard skills is identifying soft skills.
+While a cover letter can already tell you if a candidate is creative and the interview can also reveal whether the candidate is more introverted or extroverted. or extroverted, but many soft skills are difficult to find out through an interview alone, because hardly anyone would say about themselves that they are not a team player or not bresilient.
+It is therefore usually worthwhile for companies to a closer look at the resume.
+Even though many candidates and companies Hobbies or voluntary activities may not seem necessary on a CV at first glance, but they can provide important information about soft skills.
 Does the candidate play a team sport?
 Then probably a team player.
 Is he perhaps even a captain?
-Then he is used to taking responsibility and strong leadership.
+Then he is used to taking responsibility and a strong leader.
 Does he play an instrument?
-Then it is probably more of a creative candidate.
+Then he is more likely to be a creative candidate.

 Some companies want to know exactly and find out which skillswhat skills their candidates bring with them.
 Possible tools for this are psychological tests and assessment centers.
 Depending on the company and position, the assessment Center can be structured quite differently.
 From simple mental arithmetic tasks to the processing of case studies alone or in a team, everything is conceivable.
 Both hard and soft skills can be tested.